General (United States): Appointment and tour length

 Four-star grades go hand-in-hand with the positions of office to which they are linked, so the rank is temporary; the active rank of general can only be held for so long- though upon retirement, if satisfactory service requirements are met, the general or admiral is normally allowed to hold that rank in retirement, rather than reverting to a lower position, as was formerly the usual case.
 Their active rank expires with the expiration of their term of office, which is usually set by statute.
 Generals are nominated for the appointment by the president from any eligible officers holding the rank of brigadier general or above who meet the requirements for the position, with the advice of the secretary of defense, service secretary (secretary of the Army, secretary of the Navy, or secretary of the Air Force), and if applicable the Joint Chiefs of Staff.
 For some positions, statute allows the president to waive those requirements for a nominee deemed to serve national interests.
 The nominee must be confirmed by the United States Senate before the appointee can take office and assume the rank.

 General ranks may also be given by act of Congress but this is extremely rare.
-The standard tour for most general/flag officers is a two-year term with the possibility of being renominated for an additional term(s).
+The standard tour for most general/flag officers is a two-year term with the possibility of being renominated for additional term(s).

 The chairman and the vice chairman of the JCS, the service chiefs, and the chief of the National Guard Bureau, normally serve a single four-year term.

 Appointment of general/flag officers (3-star or above) is a temporary promotion lasting only for the duration of the job assignment.
 Upon retirement general/flag officers revert to their permanent two-star rank of major general or rear admiral unless they are nominated by the president to retire at a higher rank (which has become the normal practice in recent years.)
 Extensions of the standard tour length can be approved, within statutory limits but these are rare, as they block other officers from being promoted.
 Some statutory limits can be waived in times of national emergency or war.